 Retiree and annuitant pay are automatically adjusted annually by cost-of-living adjustments (COLAs) to protect the purchasing power of the initial benefit.
-Members first entering a uniformed service before August 1, 1986, and those entering on or after that date who do not elect CSB have their benefits adjusted by the percentage increase in the Consumer Price Index (CPI).
+Members first entering a uniformed service before August 1, 1986, and those entering on or after that date who do not elect CSB have their benefits adjusted by the percentage increase in the CPI.
 This is commonly referred to as "full CPI protection."
-One exception is for members entering after December 31, 2013 who are under BBA 2013, as described above.
 Benefits for members who entered on or after August 1, 1986, and who elect CSB are increased by the CPI minus 1% (except when the CPI increase is less than or equal to 1%, when it is increased by the full CPI).
 At age 62, or when the member would have been age 62 (for a survivor annuity), the benefits are restored to the amount that would have been payable had the full COLA been in effect.
 This restoral is in combination with the elimination of the penalty for retiring with less than 30 years of service; however, after this restoral, partial indexing (CPI minus 1%) continues for future benefit payments.

-The FY 2011 National Defense Authorization Act (NDAA), P.L.
+The FY 2011 NDAA, P.L.
 111-383, required that amounts of retired pay due to a retired member of the uniformed services shall be paid on the first day of each month beginning after the month in which the right to such pay accrues.
 This means that when the first day of the month falls on a non-business day (weekend / holiday), the pay must be paid the preceding business day.
 The law does not apply to survivor annuitant pay and Combat-Related Special Compensation.
 It will result in retirees receiving 13 payments in some fiscal years and 11 payments in others, with 12 payments occurring in most fiscal years.